MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-workspaces-workspace-level-planning.md

 - Extra user education is required to ensure that content authors and consumers know where to publish and find content.
 - Sometimes it's challenging to clearly delineate the item types that should be contained within a workspace.
 Over time, a workspace can end up containing more types of content than was originally intended.
 - Use of separate workspaces results in a larger number of workspaces that you need to manage and audit.
 As you plan for purpose, scope, and other considerations (such as the separation of development, test, and production content) the approach to workspace design can become more complicated.
-- Extra change management processes may be required to track and prioritize requested changes to centralized data items, particularly when report creators have requirements beyond what can be handled by [composite models](/power-bi/transform-model/desktop-composite-models) and report-level measures.
+- Extra change management processes could be required to track and prioritize requested changes to centralized data items, particularly when report creators have requirements beyond what can be handled by [composite models](/power-bi/transform-model/desktop-composite-models) and report-level measures.

 :::image type="icon" source="media/common/checklist.png" border="false":::